Skip to content

 1.1 Irradiance Texture

-Acts as the basic shading and ambient light for objects, giving natural color even where there is no direct light source.
+This acts as the basic shading and ambient light for objects, providing natural color even in areas without a direct light source.
+(Diffuse Irradiance Map, accessed via the irradianceTexture property)

-Responsible for the effect of the surrounding environment being reflected on the object surface.
-Expresses reflections from surfaces like metal or glass in Physically Based Rendering (PBR) materials.
+This is responsible for the effect of the surrounding environment being reflected on an object's surface.
+It expresses reflections on surfaces like metal or glass in Physically Based Rendering (PBR) materials.
+(Specular Prefilter Map, accessed via the prefilterTexture property)

 1.3 Environment Texture

-Data that maintains the original image as a high-resolution cubemap, mainly used as a background texture for SkyBox.
+This data maintains the original image as a high-resolution cubemap, mainly used as a background texture for SkyBox.
+(Accessed via the environmentTexture property)

 2. Implementation: Creation and Application

-To apply IBL, you must create the resource and then register it in the camera view (View3D).
+To apply IBL, you must create the resource and then register it with the View3D.

 // 1.
-Create IBL resource (HDR file recommended)
+Create an IBL resource (HDR file recommended)

 const ibl = new RedGPU.Resource.IBL(